kkqy-go/ndppd/README.md

 ```
 # Proxy NDP packets on the eth0 interface
 proxy eth0 {
-    # Set the router flag on Neighbor Advertisements
+    # Set the router flag on Neighbor Advertisements.Default is yes.
     router yes

     # When enabled, outgoing Neighbor Solicitations (NS) from a link-local source address will have their source address rewritten to the global address prefix from the matching rule.
+It is useful in some PVE environments.Default is no.
-    rewrite_source yes
+    rewrite_source no

     # Rule for a static prefix. ndppd will reply to any NS request
     # for an address within this prefix using its own MAC address.